topogram/graph-query/README.md

 It is super simple :

 * You input **queries** in plain text or via command-line to select nodes / edges and apply actions on them.
-* All modifications are **stored using JSON serializable commit objects**, so any changes can easily be done / undone / moderated / etc
+* All modifications are stored using **commits**, so any changes can easily be done / undone / moderated / etc

-Topoquery is **database agnostic** and returns commits describing changes as JSON objects.
-You can store the data as you wish, using a database, plain files or just even an array depending on your needs.
+* Everything is serializable in **JSON**, so you can store the data using databases, plain files or just a simple array.

 It works with node or in the browser -- see the [`/examples`](/examples) folder.